 I have a good student connection and student rapport with my students, so when I see the name of the student in the email, I already know who they are.
 But then at some point, everything becomes a priority.
 And then you have to even prioritize that.

 For example, I had a student who I was very close to when she was in eighth grade.
 She played softball, she wanted to be a mechanic, she was in student council.
 She was a really smart outgoing girl.
 Then the very beginning of her ninth grade year, she committed suicide.
 Now, she was a typical student who is well-rounded and so I thought she was doing great.
 Then this horrible tragic suicide happened.
 When I went to her funeral, I just sat over her coffin and wept because I felt like I failed her so miserably.
-My time had been taken up by other students who had such outwardly traumatic behavior, and this this girl who didn’t get a lot of my time was suffering and I didn’t even know about it.”
+My time had been taken up by other students who had such outwardly traumatic behavior, and this girl who didn’t get a lot of my time was suffering and I didn’t even know about it.”

 DO YOU THINK AN INCREASE IN SCHOOL COUNSELORS CAN HELP ADDRESS SCHOOL SAFETY CONCERNS?

 “School resource officers have also been in that conversation and I think it’s great to have both.
 I have worked at schools that have resource officers and I have worked at schools that do not have resource officers.
-I think to get our ratio more in line with national standards is a fantastic first start first step.
+I think to get our ratio more in line with national standards is a fantastic first step.
 It’s not going to solve everything, but we need to get those ratios more in line.

 Do not underestimate the power that student rapport has on school safety.
-I have built relationships with my students that when they are feeling that they’re off, they can come to me and talk to me.
+I have built relationships with my students so that when they are feeling that they’re off, they know they can come to me and talk to me.
 I have built relationships with other students who can come to me and say my best friend is posting really weird stuff on Facebook.
 We had the police go to their house and it was taken care of.
 So it’s building those relationships with students that they feel like they can trust you with this information.”

 When you have teachers who are in and out in and out of classrooms, they are not building that connection and that rapport students need to feel safe and secure.
 A school can have a cop sitting outside the door, but unless students have a rapport and a connection and they feel safe with that person, it is not going to do anything.